-Cluster Name Papanui Envi Papanui Environs Industrial Areas
+Cluster Name Papanui Environs Industrial Areas

-Reference 24E 24E
+Reference 24E

-Territorial Authority Christchurch C Christchurch City
+Territorial Authority Christchurch City

-Cluster Type Industrial ndustrial
+Cluster Type Industrial

-Total Cluster Area 46.2 ha 46.2 ha
+Total Cluster Area 46.2 ha

-Undeveloped Land 8 ha 8 ha
+Undeveloped Land 8 ha

 - Designation

-Non-Feasible Undeveloped Land and Reason - Non-industrial activity consented and high probability of implementation
+Non-Feasible Undeveloped Land and Reason - - Non-industrial activity consented and high probability of implementation

-Neadon - Did not meet criteria for feasibility (as discussed below)
+Nousen - Did not meet criteria for feasibility (as discussed below)

 Feasible Undeveloped Land 8 ha

-Zones / Overlays Industrial General Flood Management Area (FMA) Liquefaction Management Area (LMA) Current Key Activities Light manufacturing Trade suppliers 2017 rental rates as a percentage of the average for industrial clusters N/A Obtained a Consent in the Last Five Years RMA92029705 land use consent for an indoor and outdoor recreation centre, pre-school and food and beverage outlets at 2 Lydia Street RMA92031469 subdivision consent for 75 Barnes Road
+Zones / Overlays Industrial General Flood Management Area (FMA) Liquefaction Management Area (LMA) Current Key Activities Light manufacturing Trade suppliers --------------------- --- --------------------------- --

+2017 rental rates as a percentage of the average for industrial clustersN/AObtained a Consent in the Last Five Yearsfor an industrial recreation and food at 2 LydiaRMA920 2029705 land use consent indoor and outdoor tion centre, pre-school od and beverage outlets rdia Street 2031469 subdivision nt for 75 Barnes Road -- ---

-Criteria Comment Score (Out of 4) Weighted Score Accessibility to the Transport Network Most sites in the cluster have good access to the arterial road network, generally via collector roads.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network Most sites in the cluster have good access to the arterial road network, generally via collector roads.
 Access from the vacant land at Barnes Road is only via a local road in a residential area.
-The cluster is adjacent to the rail corridor but the vacant sites are generally not.
-3 12 Land Assembly The cluster has generally been developed but there are several areas where infill development would be possible.
-One area is approximately 3,000m 2 at the back of an existing factory.
+The cluster is adjacent to the rail corridor but the vacant sites are 3 12 generally not.
+The cluster has generally been developed but there are several areas where infill development would be possible.
+Land Assembly One area is approximately 3,000m 2 at the back of an existing factory.
 The other area has recently been subdivided into three sites of approximately 2500-6000m 2 each.
-These sites are generally large enough to provide for a range of industrial activities and there is the ability to amalgamate some sites if larger areas are required.
-4 12 Land Remediation Requirements All of the vacant sites are HAIL sites that have recently been investigated.
+4 12 These sites are generally large enough to provide for a range of industrial activities and there is the ability to amalgamate some sites if larger areas are required.
+Land Remediation Requirements All of the vacant sites are HAIL sites that have recently been investigated.
 Conditions of the subdivision consent require that a Long Term Site Management Plan be developed for some sites.
-3 6 Location-specific Private Infrastructure Requirements The vacant sites in the cluster have access to bulk servicing.
-4 8 Natural Hazards Constraints Some of the vacant sites are wholly or partially in FMAs.
-All of the sites are in the LMA.
+6 Location-specific Private Infrastructure Requirements The vacant sites in the cluster have access to bulk servicing.
+4 8 Natural Hazards Some of the vacant sites are wholly or partially in FMAs.
+Constraints All of the sites are in the LMA.
 A consent notice on some of the vacant sites requires a specific foundation design.
 2 6 Planning Constraints The planning framework generally anticipates and provides for industrial activities (other than heavy industrial activities) in the Industrial General Zone.
-There are no site-specific provisions applying to this cluster that would affect feasibility.
+There are no site specific provisions applying to this cluster that would affect feasibility.
 4 12 Other Development Constraints None known.
-4 8 TOTAL WEIGHTED SCORE 64
+4 8 TOTAL WEIGHT ED SCORE 64